Key Insights

 It’s a common theory among sellers that they should at least try to list their house for a high amount.
 With this mentality, sellers are hoping to go for the “moonshot” — thinking they can always lower the price of their home later on if needed.
 But data shows that this could be a costly and time-consuming mistake.

-According to the National Association of Realtors® (NAR) Profile of Home Buyers and Sellers, 63 percent of homes sold in the first three weeks on the market in 2021 — and those homes sold for 99% of their original list price.
-Homes that lagged on the market for more than 17 weeks earned 94%, by comparison.
+According to the National Association of REALTORS® (NAR) Profile of Home Buyers and Sellers, 95 percent of homes sold in the first week on the market in 2023 got 100% of their original list price.
+For homes that lagged on the market for more than 17 weeks earned 92%, by comparison.
 This is still a high amount, due to the lack of inventory in the market.
 But it’s easy to wonder if the “moonshot” is really worth it when it could lead to three months of showings, low-ball offers and long-lasting negotiations with buyers who are eager for a discount.

 There are a few reasons that new listings tend to perform best in the market: